bangadang/stackIT/FS25/Dataengineering.md

 - critisism of the CAP theorem
 	- C is a property of the system in general
 	- A is a property of the system only when there is a partition (=> CA=CP)
-	- overhead of synchronization schemes ()
+	- overhead of synchronization schemes
+		- **extra time, resources, and complexity required** to keep multiple copies of data perfectly in sync across nodes or data centers.
 	- C & A are not "all or nothing" because how long does it take to achieve consistency or respond to a request? -> Latency -**Strong consistency** increases **latency**, because:
 	    - The system must coordinate between multiple nodes before confirming a write or read.